kob-aha/mitre-proxy-servlet-spring-boot-example/README.md

-Example Spring Boot application with HTTP-Proxy-Serlet
+Example Spring Boot application with HTTP-Proxy-Servlet
 ======================================================

 This is example of HTTP-Proxy-Servlet (<https://github.com/mitre/HTTP-Proxy-Servlet>) with Spring Boot (<http://projects.spring.io/spring-boot/>) and Gradle (<http://gradle.org/>)